 - Boost sales and revenue: The omnichannel approach is a great way to boost sales and increase business revenue.
-A recent study by Adobe found that companies with the strongest omnichannel strategies enjoy a 10% Y-O-Y growth and a 25% increase in close rates.
+A study by Adobe found that companies with the strongest omnichannel strategies enjoy a 10% Y-O-Y growth and a 25% increase in close rates.

 Top Tips to Deliver a Brilliant Omnichannel Experience

 Every growing business must develop its own unique omnichannel strategy that involves customer-facing departments such as sales, marketing, and customer service.

 Let’s quickly explore some tips for adopting an omnichannel approach to CX.

 No matter if a customer makes a purchase through your mobile app or visits your store on his way back from the office, the experience should be frictionless and consistent.